salviadivinorum/DuplicateTestForNCR/README.md

 See you, David, Jeseník

-PS: No mercy for quantum abstraction.
+PS: No mercy for clueless quantum abstraction.
 I have failed to pass the above NCR exam.